OpenKnowledgeMaps/open-discovery/proposal.md

 In the first phase of the Open Science Price, we will extend both the backend and the frontend of the existing early-stage prototype.

 ####Expand Content Sources
-One of the primary objectives is to extend BLAZE to include further open content sources, including non-publication content, that are supported by rOpenSci (for a complete list of content sources see [Data Sources](#data-sources)).
+One of the primary objectives is to extend the existing prototype to incoporate further open content sources, including non-publication content.
+We use many software packages produced by [rOpenSci](http://ropensci.org), including the ability to search for scholarly content against the following engines:

+* Crossref (~78 million records)
+* Pubmed (~25 million records)
+* EuroPubmed (~30 million records)

+In addition, we can query against pre-print services, including:

+* arXiv
+* Biorxiv
+* Peerj Preprints

+The rOpenSci text mining suite of packages allows retrieval of open access full text content via those search engines listed above.

+rOpenSci packages also allow for search against repositories that expose various other types of resources (datasets, presentations, source code, media files...), including - but not limited to:

+* Figshare
+* Dryad
+* DataONE

 The first step will be to develop a data model that incorporates heterogenous data sources.
 Part of this will involve adding connector(s) to altmetrics APIs through rOpenSci to provide additional context for each resource.
+Using the [rAltmetric](http://ropensci.github.io/rAltmetric/) and [alm](https://ropensci.org/tutorials/alm_tutorial.html) packages, we will retrieve altmetrics data from the following resources:

+* Altmetric.com
+* PLOS
+* Crossref
+* eLife
+* PKP
+* Pensoft

-Moreover, we will utilize OpenAIRE services to further annotate publications with additional side information including MESH terms (based on PubMED API), PDBCodes and funding information (based on full text analysis).
+Moreover, we will utilize OpenAIRE services to further annotate/enrich publications with additional side information:

+* MESH terms (for PubMED pubs utilizing their API)
+* References (for PubMED pubs utilizing their API)
+* pdbCodes (fulltext analysis using OpenAIRE API)
+* Funding (Grant) Info for WT, EU, NIH (fulltext analysis using the OpenAIRE and Crossref APIs)

 The content will then be exposed via an API to the other components of BLAZE.

 ####Improving Topic Detection and Similarity Analysis